Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/library/xgpl_src/IsoAgLib/comm/readme.txt

 	*
 	* @subsection CommOverIsoProc Overview on ISO Format
 	* <b>Detailed Description:</b> \ref ProcDataSec
-	* The IsoAgLib can automatically detect based on the active protocol, how the
+	* The IsoAgLib can automatically detect, based on the active protocol, how the
 	* process data messages must be formatted.
 As ISO 11783 Process Data was at least till
 	* Mid 2003 compatible to DIN 9684, the API is 100% independent from the protocol.<br>
 	* <b>Possible Problems of Current ISO Activities:<br>